Electromyography (EMG)

 EMG testing is performed for a wide variety of reasons, including if you experience:

-• Numbness or tingling in your muscles
+• Numbness or tingling in your arms or legs

 • Weakness in your muscles